cloudfoundry/bosh-bootloader/rampup-connor.md

 Operators in PCFS (coming)

 ## Vocabulary

+- environment: all the iaas usually referring to the vpc. the environment name is either user-provided or generated on bbling up and is used to nam

 - ops-file: bosh's yaml munging concept. bosh with interpolate a yml file by applying ops-files to it.